chmac/do-test/do.md

 - [x] Items in the inbox need to be filed
-- [ ] They can gather here but then will go south
+- [x] They can gather here but then will go south
 - [ ] Choose a + or a @ for people
 - [ ] Decide where # tags come into this
-- [ ] Extra task, far future after:2021-01-01

 # Work